Self-Excited Gravitational Instantons: Self-dual Instantons in YM Theory and General Relativity

 While this simplification is useful, the truly intriguing aspect of the BPST solution is that the action \eqref{ymaction} reduces to a topological term

 where $\Kag$ is the Chern-Simons form.
-Applying Stokes' theorem, we find that the integral of $\Kag$ over well-behaved connections at infinity is not only finite but equal to the integer $k$, known as the winding or instanton number.
+Applying Stokes' theorem, we find that the integral of $\Kag$ over well-behaved connections at infinity is equal to the integer $k$, known as the winding or instanton number.
+Moreover, this turns out to be an absolute minimum of the action \eqref{ymaction}